 Need more grammar help?
 Election season, or not, my favorite tool that helps find grammar problems and even generates reports to help improve my writing is ProWritingAid.
 Works with Word, Scrivener, Google Docs, and web browsers.
 Also, be sure to use my coupon code to get 20 percent off: WritePractice20

 Take fifteen minutes and write about something that, under normal circumstances, doesn't particularly irritate or excite you, but under the right circumstances can either thrill you beyond measure or make your skin crawl.
 This can be politics, sports, sports fans, concerts, or furry conventions (judgment-free zone here).
-Post your practice in the comments and take some time to read and comment on your fellow writers' work.
+Post your practice in the Pro Practice Workshop and take some time to read and comment on your fellow writers' work.

 Liz Bureman has a more-than-healthy interest in proper grammatical structure, accurate spelling, and the underappreciated semicolon.
 When she's not diagramming sentences and reading blogs about how terribly written the Twilight series is, she edits for the Write Practice, causes trouble in Denver, and plays guitar very slowly and poorly.
 You can follow her on Twitter (@epbure), where she tweets more about music of the mid-90s than writing.